 Additionally, for detailed analyses of your metrics, you can annotate and save visualizations for your custom dashboards by using the Time Series Visual Builder (TSVB) within Kibana.

-To access this page, go to Observability > Metrics, and then click Metrics Explorer.
+To access this page, go to Observability > Infrastructure, and then click Metrics Explorer.

 By default, the Metrics Explorer page displays the CPU usage for hosts, Kubernetes pods, and Docker containers.